habitat-sh/on-prem-builder/README.md

 of the database schemas and data are now stored in the Postgres `public` schema, instead of spread across various shard schemas.

+Please see the [Merging databases](#merging-databases) section if your existing On-Premise Depot was installed *prior* to September 24th 2018.
+All data is now stored in a single Postgres database `builder` instead of spread across multiple databases.

 ## Introduction

 This repository contains scripts to install Habitat Builder Depot services.
 These services (referred to as the On-Premise Habitat Builder Depot) allow privately hosting Habitat packages (and associated artifacts such as keys) on-premise.
 Habitat clients (such as the `hab` cli, Supervisors and Studios) can be pointed to the on-premise depot and allow for development, execution and management without depending on the public Habitat services.